kpan/sitterPlan/django_readme.txt

 Parent/Sitter contact relations work.

 To play with it:
-Go to sitterplan/sitterplan/settings.py.
-Change the 'NAME': line to point to the path to the sitterplan/database.db file on your machine.
+Go to sitterplan/sitterplan/local_install_info.py.
+Change the function to return the path to the folder holding all the stuff (all the HTML files and everything).

 Start the server by doing